-Based on orders from the Provincial Health Officer, in-person services will not be offered at Family Justice Centres and Justice Access Centres.
+Based on orders from the Provincial Health Officer, in-person services are not currently offered at Family Justice Centres and Justice Access Centres.

 - This includes Self-Help Resource Rooms and services provided by justice partners located in the Justice Access Centres

-Family Justice Services Division (FJSD) will continue to provide a full range of services through telephone and videoconferencing.
+Family Justice Services Division (FJSD) continues to provide a full range of services by telephone and videoconferencing.

-- In locations or circumstances where FJSD services are required prior to or as part of a family court process (e.g. Rule 5 or Victoria Early Resolution and Case Management Prototype), services will continue to be available through technology
+- In locations or circumstances where FJSD services are required prior to or as part of a family court process (i.e. Early Resolution Registries and Family Justice Registries), services are available through technology.

 Family Justice Counsellors and Child Support Officers are available to provide dispute resolution services to families through videoconferencing.

 The Family Justice Report Service (FJRS) is currently completing reports using virtual technology.
 In communities where a report writer lives, they may be meeting children and families outside when physical distancing can be maintained, and when families are comfortable doing so.